 The result is content chaos, and it’s costing your company a fortune!

 That’s because human editors and manual control processes can’t come close to solving this problem.
 So businesses pay the price.
 Actually, they pay many prices, including:

 Of course, most companies are trying to get a handle on this problem.
-But they’re hamstrung by one big issue — traditional content governance tactics just aren’t fit for purpose.
+But they’re hamstrung by one big issue — Traditional attempts to govern content just aren’t fit for purpose.

-Traditional ways of governing content have been around for a long time.
+There are ways of governing content that have been around for a long time.
 And while they still have their place, the problem is they weren’t designed for today’s enormous content requirements.
 Plus, in a world of content chaos, where more people are creating content and publishing it across loads of channels, they simply aren’t up to the challenge.